-Amusement device inspections consist of mechanical rides, inflatable rides, go-karts and rock-climbing walls.
+Amusement device inspections consist of mechanical rides, go-karts and rock-climbing walls.
 Tramways and ski lifts are also included in this inspection category.
 While mechanical rides at permanent parks are inspected once annually, mechanical rides with traveling amusement companies are inspected each time they are assembled for operation at fairs, festivals, carnivals and other amusement events.
 The bureau also conducts operational inspections at least once during the operating season for permanent parks and at least once during the operation at a traveling show.
-The bureau inspects all inflatable amusement devices and portable rock walls that operate in the state on an annual basis.
-The NCGA removed inflatable devices from the jurisdiction of the Amusement Device Safety Act effective Oct.
-10, 2023.

-Figure 7 indicates the total number of amusement devices inspected in FY 2020 through FY 2023.
-The number of individual amusement rides inspected increased.
+Figure 7 indicates the total number of amusement devices inspected in FY 2021 through FY 2024.

-Figure 7 Number of Amusement Rides Inspected, FY 2020 Through FY 2023
+Figure 7 Number of Amusement Rides Inspected, FY 2021 Through FY 2024